f5devcentral/f5-big-iq-lab/docs/class8/module1/lab1.rst

 |

 2. Pin the new BOT Logging profile to the SEA-vBIGIP01.termmarc.com device.
-   Navigate to Pinning Policies and add the Log Publisher previously created to SEA-vBIGIP01.termmarc.com.
+   Navigate to Pinning Policies and add it to SEA-vBIGIP01.termmarc.com.

 .. image:: ../pictures/module1/img_module1_lab1_11.png
   :align: center